Msk92/pdf-rag-mcp-server/README.md

 1. Use the search functionality in the web interface
 2. Or integrate with Cursor using the MCP protocol
+3. Or integrate with Claude Desktop using the MCP protocol

 ### MCP Integration with Cursor